|Duality in j-space

 To compare we need a unit of efficiency.
 Let us define it by the amount of resources used up to travel path A-B by the high efficiency observer ObsC (v/c ≈ 1) in a single measurement (zero-entropy measurement).
 We give it a symbol "ĥ"**.
 Then the resources needed by the low efficiency observer to travel path C-D will be an integral multiple of ĥ.
 Why an integral multiple?
 Because for ObsM the path AB'B can not exist hence no fraction of ĥ is allowed.

 Remember we do not have any knowledge of energy or matter in j-space.
 Instead we have a measurement which essentially is an interaction.
 In Hamilton's anharmonic coordinates the interaction (the unit-point), itself is defined by a true-duality described by the axes OX and OY in OXY.
 However we are not keen neither on the description of the measurement metric itself nor on the interpretation of the interaction in the metric itself.
-It is like developing an skeleton we can flesh afterwards.
+We are trying to develop a skeleton we can cover with flesh afterwards.

-All we know is that for a zero-entropy path a measurement metric is not needed neither is the wave-description.
+All we know is that for a zero-entropy path a measurement metric, is not needed neither is the wave-particle duality.
 The reason being that the points A, B and the zero-entropy path connecting them, are identically measured to the last detail and therefore they together represent a single point for ObsM.
 For us this represents true discreteness.***